What are quotes?

 Best practices

-- Creating proposals - Learn about reviewing, sending, accepting, and declining proposals
+- Managing quotes - Learn about reviewing, sending, accepting, and declining quotes

 - Creating jobs - Create confirmed work directly without needing quotes